Skillet Cranberry Upside Down Cake

 • 1 teaspoon vanilla extract

-• freshly whipped cream or vanilla ice cream for serving optional but VERY TASTY!
+• freshly whipped cream or vanilla ice cream, optional, for serving

 Instructions

-• Heat brown sugar and 2 tablespoons each butter and orange juice in a large ovenproof cast-iron skillet, over medium heat, stirring constantly, until the butter melts and the mixture starts to bubble, about 3 minutes.
-Let cool for 5 minutes. ** Coat the sides of the pan with the butter as it melts using a rubber spatula.
+• Heat brown sugar and 2 tablespoons each of butter and orange juice in a large ovenproof cast-iron skillet, over medium heat, stirring constantly, until the butter melts and the mixture starts to bubble, about 3 minutes.
+Coat the sides of the pan with the butter as it melts using a rubber spatula.
+Let it cool for 5 minutes.

 • Whisk the flour, baking powder, and salt in a medium bowl.
 Set aside.